datawire/ambassador-docs/about/features-and-benefits.md

 ## Rate Limiting

 The Ambassador Edge Stack supports rate limiting incoming requests.
 When configured, the Ambassador Edge Stack will check with a third party rate limit service prior to routing an incoming request.
-For more information, see the [rate-limiting tutorial](../../user-guide/rate-limiting-tutorial).
+For more information, see the [rate limiting tutorial](../../user-guide/rate-limiting-tutorial).

 ## Integrated Diagnostics